OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 **How should the instructor prepare?**

-Decide where you're going to demo setting up 2FA -- a secondary or dummy gmail account is a god option for this.
+Decide where you're going to demo setting up 2FA -- a secondary or dummy gmail account is a good option for this.

 Definitely read the two recommended participant readings.